GetSetAbhi/High-Level-System-Design/Notification_Service/README.md

 This design is based on **Chapter 10 Design a Notification System** from the Book **System Design Interview Volume 1 by Alex Xu**.

+There is a **.excalidraw** file which can be imported in [Excalidraw](https://excalidraw.com/) for additional customization to the design proposed.

 ## Components